izgzhen/iris-coq/README.md

 If you need to work with Coq 8.5, please check out the [iris-3.0 branch](https://gitlab.mpi-sws.org/FP/iris-coq/tree/iris-3.0).

-## Installing via opam
+## Working *with* Iris

-To obtain the latest stable release via opam (1.2.2 or newer), you have to add the Coq opam repository:
+To use Iris in your own proofs, we recommend you install Iris via opam (1.2.2 or newer).
+To obtain the latest stable release, you have to add the Coq opam
+repository:

     opam repo add coq-released https://coq.inria.fr/opam/released

-Then you can do `opam install coq-iris`.

-To obtain a development version, add the Iris opam repository:
+To obtain a development version, also add the Iris opam repository:

     opam repo add iris-dev https://gitlab.mpi-sws.org/FP/opam-dev.git

-## Building from source
+Either way, you can now do `opam install coq-iris`.
+To fetch updates later, run `opam update && opam upgrade`.
+However, notice that we do not guarnatee backwards-compatibility, so upgrading Iris may break your Iris-using developments.

+## Working *on* Iris

-When building Iris from source, we recommend to use opam (1.2.2 or newer) for installing Iris's dependencies.
+To work on Iris itself, you need to install its build-dependencies.
+Again we recommend you do that with opam (1.2.2 or newer).
 This requires the following two repositories:

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/FP/opam-dev.git